Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Technically, pure silver has a silver content of at least 99.9%.
 Although it tarnishes less than sterling silver, it has limited use in jewellery-making due to being very soft and pliable.
 Most jewellery is made in the alloy sterling silver.

-Cultivated in molluscs which live in freshwater rather than oysters which live in saltwater.
+Cultivated in molluscs that live in freshwater rather than oysters, which live in saltwater.
 Can be created in all sorts of shapes and are less expensive than saltwater pearls.

 An ornamental design which is intricately cut into metal (or traditionally wood) with a fretsaw or jeweller's piercing saw so that parts of the design are removed.

-A mineral crystal which is cut and polished in order to be used in jewellery or other decorative items.
-Precious gemstones are diamonds, rubies, emeralds and sapphires.
+A mineral crystal that is cut and polished to be used in jewellery or other decorative items.
+Precious gemstones are diamonds, rubies, emeralds, and sapphires.

 Mark or stamp indicating purity and sometimes provenance, used with gold and silver items, including jewellery.
 In Europe, there are strong laws around the use of hallmarks.

-Visible flaws which can be seen inside a gemstone, e.g. foreign objects and fractures.
+Visible flaws that can be seen inside a gemstone, for example, foreign objects and fractures.
 Generally, the more inclusions, the lower the value, but they can also make the gemstone unique.
-Some like moss agate, are valued because of their inclusions.
+Some, like moss agate, are valued because of their inclusions.

 Made in laboratories rather than being found in nature and mined.
 Often quicker, less expensive and less damaging.